 - If your competitors don't have a similar application, developing your own could give you the upper hand.

 Cons to developing your own software:

-- Your IT / HR staff is required to train users and support the application indefinitely
+- Your IT or HR staff is required to train users and support the application indefinitely.

 - Staying current is challenging when business needs rapidly change and the applications integrated with your software release new versions that necessitate adaptations of your own software.